Patagonia, Argentina – Chile

 • Please dress in Layers: Gotta be ready for the weather, ’cause it’s got a mind of its own.

-• Passes Needed: Heads up, you might need a ticket to enter national parks.
+• Passes Needed: Please note that a ticket may be required to enter national parks.

 • Local Experts: Snagging a local guide will enhance your trip and help the people living there earn a living.